*Will update for 2023 soon*

 Operating System-Windows or Linux

 One of the greatest benefits of building a PC is installing a clean version of WINDOWS 10 mostly free of bloatware.
 Many PC builders bake adds and bloatware directly into the system that are time consuming or nearly impossible to remove.
 I'm sure we all wish we could have stayed on Windows 7 forever but alas we can't.
 You can install from a USB or CD, I like to use a CD and put the license key sticker somewhere on the PC for future use.
 Remember to include an operating system in your total budget.
 For most users Windows 10 home will suffice, I don't think I have ever used any of the Windows 10 pro features.
 Linux seems great for some things but frustrating for others, I have not researched it.
-Budget $130.00 to $200.00 unless you want to research how to install a copy for free.
+We recently found affordable Windows activation license keys from https://www.cdkeystash.com/ An installation USB can created to install Windows which can be found here. https://www.microsoft.com/en-us/software-download/windows10

 Case-There are two types of people in this world, those that want to see the pretty hardware inside through a tempered glass window, and those that just want a case.
 Again, pcpartpicker can help determine if the hardware you choose will fit in a selected case.
 Typical clearance issues arise with CPU coolers and Graphics Cards in particular.
 Tall memory sticks can also hit the fans on your CPU cooler so a low profile memory kit is often a good idea.
 There are a ton of options available, choose what you like.
 A case will normally list the max Cooler and GPU size in it’s specifications.
 Does the case come with built in features such as an optical disc drive (CD player), SD card reader, Multiple USB ports, USB type C?
 All of these features are often extra expenses to be considered.
 Case sizes vary greatly, choosing a smaller case will also mean all hardware must shrink to fit inside.
 A full "tower" case will be huge, I usually go with an ATX mid tower for ease of building and space saving.
 Remember, you have to fit your hands inside to connect everything.
 Budget anywhere from $50.00 to $500.00 for top of the line cases.
 I usually spend around $90.00 The good news is you can often reuse the case for several builds if you want.